EugenMayer/officeconverter/README.md

 # change the server port (where the REST app is listenting
 server.port=8090
 ```
+#### Adding addition document formats

+You can edit the [src/resources/document-formats.json](src/resources/document-formats.json) and add new custom formats.
+The original can be found at (https://github.com/sbraconnier/jodconverter/blob/master/jodconverter-core/src/main/resources/document-formats.json)[jodconverter-core].

+We already added support for dotx for example.

 ## internals

  - state of the art springboot 2.x application exposing a classic rest service to convert office document